 Admissions Requirements:

-• Bachelor’s degree from an accredited institution with a minimum 3.0 GPA in the last two years of undergraduate studies
+- Bachelor’s degree with a minimum 3.0 GPA in the last two undergraduate years

-• Statement of purpose outlining your interests in digital learning and career goals
+- Statement of purpose outlining digital learning interests

 Special Education